SiriusHou/DLRS_CVR_BAT-Deep-learning-enabled-brain-hemodynamic-mapping-using-resting-state-fMRI/README.md

 pip install -r ./requirements.txt
 ```

+### Creating data folder
+This pipeline requires each data folder includes both raw BOLD and MPRAGE images.
+For the code to run automatically,
+it's also essential to generate a parameter_RS.txt and slice_order_RS.txt file for each data folder, as demonstrated
+in the ./template/subject1 folder.

 ### Downloading pretrained weights
 You can obtain the pre-trained weights by submitting a request to Hanzhang Lu.
 After receiving the weights, they should
 be placed in the ./model directory.